swiftlang/swift-org-website/documentation-workgroup/index.md

 join the workgroup, please reach out to `@swift-documentation-workgroup` in the forums.

-Inactive members that do not participate for 3 consecutive months will be contacted to confirm their desire to stay with the group.
-After no activity for 6 months, they will be removed from the group.
+Inactive members that do not participate for three consecutive months will be contacted to confirm their desire to stay with the group.
+After no activity for six months, they will be removed from the group.

 The Core Team also selects one member of the workgroup as the chair.
 The chair has no special authority over the workgroup, but they are responsible for